By Sageer Ahmed and Kailash Gupta

 Many other farmers like Kamal have been recipients of benefits after linkages were formed with government departments under the project.
 Clearly, the impact of a project can be seen and replicated in other areas, ultimately leading to greater adoption of modern agricultural practices and techniques.

-(Sageer is field assistant with S M Sehgal Foundation in Nuh, Haryana)
+(Sageer is field assistant and Kailash is project coordinator with S M Sehgal Foundation in Nuh, Haryana)